eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Basic Calculator I(Algorithms* and Implementations*).
 Might be better to deal with the digits first in each iteration.
 How to solve it when the operators have * and / ??
   - [Leetcode] Different Ways to Add Parentheses(Algorithm**).Remember the way of enumerating different order of calculating an arithmetic expression.
   - [Leetcode] Expression Add Operators(Algorithm** and Implementation*).
 Remember the best backtracking logic and implementation.
 Note that "00" is not valid number.
 Also the overflowed values should not be counted.
+* Greedy problems.
+Need to understand why greedy algorithm could get the optimal result, and if it doesn't, why isn't there the optimal solution.
+The brute force alternative is often backtracking.
+  - [Leetcode] Rearrange String k Distance Apart(Algorithms** and Implementations**).
+The naive algorithm and greedy algorithm should all be mastered!
+Don't know how to prove the correctness of greedy algorithm yet.